brite-code/brite/docs/spec/src/declarations/classes.md

 BaseClassMethod : Access? `base` InterfaceMethod

-If the first parameter in {ClassMethod} or {BaseClassMethod} is an unannotated `this` {Identifier} then the method is an instance method.
+If the first parameter in {ClassMethod} or {BaseClassMethod} is an un-annotated `this` {Identifier} then the method is an instance method.
 Otherwise it is a static method.

 Method accessibility in a Brite program is specified by its {Access} modifier.